Open-Transactions/protocol-docs/docs/OTASCIIArmor.md

 The encoded can be retrieved via the `OTString::Get()` method.

+All encoding and methods accept the boolean parameter `bLineBreaks`.
+This parameter is passed to the underlying OpenSSL routine.
+When `true`, the Base64 output is formatted to produce lines with a length of 64 characters.

+The default value is `true`.
+I have not found an example where `false` is passed.

 #### Adding Bookends and Headers (Optional)

 The class supports methods for writing bookends around the encoded data